biosphere-labs/cite-tutor/docs/aws-spot-fleet-setup-guide.md

 - `s3://YOUR-MODEL-BUCKET/chemistry/final/`
 - `s3://YOUR-MODEL-BUCKET/chemistry/embedding/`

-This setup provides cost-effective training of all Sci-Tutor models using AWS Spot Fleet with automatic scaling and interruption handling.
+This setup provides cost-effective training of all Cite-Tutor models using AWS Spot Fleet with automatic scaling and interruption handling.